 What is Forensic Chemistry?

-There are several methods that we can adopt from chemistry to help solve uncertainties in a crime scene.
+There are several methods that a chemist can adopt from chemistry to help solve uncertainties at a crime scene.
+Forensic chemists use a variety of instruments to identify unknown substances found at a scene.

 Some examples of applications of forensic chemistry